tylertitsworth/5th-age-srd/Character-Rules/Strongholds.md

 - Local birds and mammals in the druid’s demesne can speak Common and Elven.
 They enjoy talking to new people but will try to find and warn the druid if suspicious strangers enter the demesne.
 - Nuts, fruits, and vegetables grown naturally (i.e., not farmed or cultivated) in the druid’s demesne grant those who eat them the effect of goodberry.
 If taken outside the demesne, they lose this effect.
-- No roads or trails in the druid’s demesne last more than a day.
+- No roads or trails in the druid’s demesne last more than a full recovery.
 However, allies and the units of allies can pass through the demesne as though there were roads.

 ---